cbott/factories/README.md

 Unscoped (possible future work)

 - Add an "Undo" button.
-- Work on "security" type features such as ensuring that players request actions on behalf of others
+- Work on "security" type features such as ensuring that players cannot request actions on behalf of others